 - Houses are small, high performance, and titled as real property

-My top takeaway from this presentation is that the need for affordable, durable housing is great especially in poverty-stricken rural areas.
+My top takeaway from this presentation is that the need for affordable, durable housing is great everywhere but especially in remote areas.
 We are all aging in place right!

 © 2020 Sustainable Investment Group (SIG).
 All rights reserved.